ceneezer/Tet-craft/README.md

 That you can share with friends! (and chat in)

 This Game/Simulator attempts to improve upon minecraft by using tetragrams.
 Intending to simulate mollecular bonding of FeO4, Magnitite, likely responcible for thecomplexity we call life.
-But Gamified.
+But Gamified....
+Tech tree needing further implementation.

 ### Install ###